 Sideways Candlestick Pattern Breakout Direction

 Oftentimes, traders may be confused with conflicting indicator patterns.
-Contrarian patterns between indicators, and between Price and stock Volume based Indicators are very common these days.
-In the stock chart example below, the stock gapped up on earnings news, and shifted to a sideways candlestick pattern that compressed.
-Then it slipped slightly but quickly rebounded, and began another compression pattern.
-See stock chart below.
+Contrarian patterns between indicators and between Price and stock Volume-based Indicators are very common these days.
+In the stock chart example below, the stock gapped up on earnings news and shifted to a sideways candlestick pattern that compressed.
+Then, it slipped slightly but quickly rebounded, and it began another compression pattern.
+See the stock chart below.

 Understanding what the contrarian indicator patterns represent in terms of near-term price action is crucial for higher profitability and strong stock picks in the current Stock Market.